tsalik/kostas-tsalikis.com/content/posts/uploading_an_android_library_on_jcenter.md

 </project>
 ```

-The above means that whoever would like to fetch the library from a maven repository with gradle from example would have to add on the dependencies of their `build.gradle` file the following:
+The above means, would anyone like to fetch the library from a maven repository with gradle, they have to add in the dependencies of their `build.gradle` file the following line:

 ```gradle
 implementation "com.tsalik.targetlayout:targetlayout:1.0.2"